Who Was Benjamin Franklin?

 In 1729 Franklin published another pamphlet, "A Modest Enquiry into The Nature and Necessity of a Paper Currency," which advocated for an increase in the money supply to stimulate the economy.

 With the cash Franklin earned from his money-related treatise, he was able to purchase The Pennsylvania Gazette newspaper from a former boss.
 Under his ownership, the struggling newspaper was transformed into the most widely-read paper in the colonies and became one of the first to turn a profit.
 He had less luck in 1732 when he launched the first German-language newspaper in the colonies, the short-lived Philadelphische Zeitung.
-Franklin’s prominence and success grew during the 1730s.
+Nonetheless, Franklin’s prominence and success grew during the 1730s.

 Franklin amassed real estate and businesses and organized the volunteer Union Fire Company to counteract dangerous fire hazards in Philadelphia.
 He joined the Freemasons in 1731 and was eventually elected grand master of the Masons of Pennsylvania.